mezh-hq/react-seat-toolkit/README.md

     - Multiple element selection and deselection ✓
     - Bring elements to front or back ✓

-- **Responsive**: The layout is responsive and can be viewed on any device 🛠️
+- **Responsive**: The layout is responsive and can be viewed on any device ✓

-- **Preview**: Preview the layout in a separate window 🛠️

 - **Designer mode and User mode**: Switch between designer and user mode to enable or disable customization ✓

-- **Custom styles**: Override the default styles to match your application's theme 🛠️
+- **Custom styles**: Override the default styles to match your application's theme ✓

 ## Installation